smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 knife-windows
 ```

-- What is 'knife ec2' plugin
+- What is 'knife ec2' plugin?

-_The knife ec2 subcommand is used to manage API-driven cloud servers that are hosted by Amazon EC2. ex:_
+_The knife ec2 subcommand is used to manage API-driven cloud servers that are hosted by Amazon EC2.
+For example:_

 ```
 knife ec2 server create -r 'role[webserver]' -I ami-cd0fd6be -f t2.micro --aws-access-key-id 'Your AWS Access Key ID' --aws-secret-access-key "Your AWS Secret Access Key"`
 ```

-- What is 'knife windows' plugin
+- What is 'knife windows' plugin?

 _The `knife windows` subcommand is used to configure and interact with nodes that exist on server and/or desktop machines that are running Microsoft Windows.
 Nodes are configured using WinRM, which allows native objects—batch scripts, Windows PowerShell scripts, or scripting library variables—to be called by external applications.
-The `knife windows` subcommand supports NTLM and Kerberos methods of authentication. ex:_
+The `knife windows` subcommand supports NTLM and Kerberos methods of authentication.
+For example:_

 ```
 knife bootstrap windows winrm web1.cloudapp.net -r 'server::web' -x 'proddomain\webuser' -P 'password'